Skip to content

 • [ ] Cross-namespace HelmRepositories (flux-system) marked lifecycle: 'shared'

-• [ ] customValues deep merge tested at 2+ levels of nesting
+• [ ] values deep merge tested at 2+ levels of nesting, including a graph-mode whole-map merge regression

 • [ ] Values mapper excludes bootstrap-only fields (name, namespace, version) from Helm output